-To evaluate your current customer experience, ask yourself the following questions:
+To evaluate your current customer experience, ask yourself:1

-- Do you have a great return policy for your Canadian customers?
-76 per cent of shoppers will shop more often with retailers that provide free returns.2
+Do you have a great returns policy for your Canadian customers?

-- Do you offer free shipping for Canadian customers?
-84 per cent of shoppers will shop more often with a retailer that provides free shipping.3
+87% of shoppers will shop more often with a retailer that provides free shipping.

 Evaluate your current Canadian customer experience to identify any gaps.
-Most shoppers don’t want to pay anything for shipping, so try to offer free shipping and returns on their orders.
+Most shoppers don’t want to pay anything for shipping, so try to offer free shipping and free returns on their orders.
 Shoppers also care about delivery speed and can be a little impatient when it comes to waiting for their orders, so offering fast shipping and/or a choice of delivery speeds is key.
-Some are willing to pay for shipping if they can receive their packages faster.
-Need to choose between offering fast and free shipping?
-Go with free.
-76 per cent of Canadian shoppers will wait longer for a package if shipping is free.
+Some customers are willing to pay for shipping if they can receive their packages faster.
+Need to choose between offering fast or free shipping?
+Go with free – it continues to be the most influential factor when shoppers are deciding who to shop with.

-Build loyalty by focusing on the 6 forces that drive it
+Build customer loyalty by focusing on the 6 forces that drive it

 Ipsos’ research has indicated that the following 6 forces drive customer loyalty and strengthen customer-retailer relationships:

-When it comes to providing a unified commerce experience, channel integration is essential.
+When it comes to providing a unified shopping experience, channel integration is essential.

-If you have a large business that relies on many channels, channel integration is a challenge.
-Start by building an omnichannel sales workflow that will make all your product data easily accessible for your retail and e-commerce teams and customers.
+If you have a large business that relies on many channels, channel integration can be a challenge.
+Start by building an omnichannel sales workflow that will make all your product data easily accessible for your retail and ecommerce teams and customers.
 Include data on:

 - Product dimensions